mastermakrela-rwth/ouichefs/submission/documentation.typ

 === `.vscode`

-The configuration needed for the InteliSense and spellchecker in VS Code.
+The configuration needed for the IntelliSense and spellchecker in VS Code.

 === `Makefile`

-We had to modify the `Makefile` to compile our `eviction_policy.(c|h)`, we have also added convinience option `install` to move the `ko` files to the vm.
+We had to modify the `Makefile` to compile our `eviction_policy.(c|h)`, we have also added convenience option `install` to move the `ko` files to the vm.

 But the biggest change was adding `LLVM` flag, which allowed building the project with `clang` under macOS.
 It acts the same as the option form Linux